GT-STAR-Lab/KODex/README.md

 Paper link: [On the Utility of Koopman Operator Theory in Learning Dexterous Manipulation Skills](https://arxiv.org/abs/2303.13446)
 ## Environment Setup

 Please refer to DAPG project to setup the Mujoco environment: [Learning Complex Dexterous Manipulation with Deep Reinforcement Learning and Demonstrations](https://github.com/aravindr93/hand_dapg).
+Note that we are not aware if our codes support the latest mj_envs envinronment, so we recomment install v1.0.0 of mj_envs, which is the one used before.

 ## KODex